 FPV Racing (Drone Racer)

 Taking quadcopters and pushing them to their flying limits!
 These quadcopters are typically smaller in size, around 250mm in diagonal length, and are meant to push the limits of both speed and maneuverability.
-For a great introductory look at the components that make up and FPV Racer, be sure to read this post.
-FPV Racers are made FPV (first person view) by having an on-board camera and a system in place to relay the camera footage to the pilot in real-time allowing the pilot to have a “cockpit” type view.
-The components come from a very wide range of manufacturers and many new ones are being made all the time.
-A typical FPV setup will cost anywhere from $300 to $800 or more.
+For a great introductory look at the components that make up an FPV Racer, be sure to read this post.
+FPV Racers are flown FPV (first person view) by having an on-board camera and a system in place to relay the camera footage to the pilot in real-time, allowing the pilot to have a “cockpit” style view.
+The components come from a wide range of manufacturers and many new ones are released all the time.
+A typical FPV setup will cost anywhere from $200 to $800 or more.
 Purchasing a FPV racer can get confusing, but we got you covered – check out our article on drone racer buying options.

-The real division between this class of drones and Toy drones will be in the technology they utilize.
-GPS Camera drones are much more expensive than Toy class drones, but come with much higher end technology.
+The real division between this class of drones and the microquad drones we discussed earlier is in the technology they utilize.
+GPS Camera drones are more expensive than micro class drones, but come with much higher end technology.
 They will often have higher end cameras (capable of recording in 4K), advanced navigation components (such as GPS, vision positing, etc), as well as controllers with higher end features.
 Many also relay video stream from the craft down to the pilot’s smart phone or tablet to give a direct view of the camera.
 Camera drones will focus more on the camera and its ability to capture high end footage.
 In order to do so, they may also employ the assistance of a gimbal of some kind to provide stabilization.
 General cost is between $500 and $2,000.
 Common brands include DJI, 3DR, Yuneec, Walkera, and others.

 Cinema drones are similar to Camera drones, but they take things to an entirely new level.
 While Camera drones will capture great stabilized footage with either a proprietary camera or a GoPro, Cinema drones offer higher weight carrying capacity to allow a user to carry anything from a DSLR Camera to a high end film camera like a RED Digital Cinema camera.
 At this point you will often see an increased number of arms and motors as well as size.
 Cinema drones offer no compromise when it comes to quality and features.
 Price range can go from $2,000 to higher than $15,000.
 Companies might include Freefly, DJI, xFold, and more custom made drones.
 These would be considered commercial style drones found on professional movie sets.